xpmethod-workshops/dh-core/README.md

   automate.
 - Divide big problems into small, modular components.
 - Bootstrap and time well spent.<sup>‡</sup>
-- Keep poking, get help, take notes, comment, annotate, share, remix, train others.
+- Keep poking, get help, take notes, comment, annotate, share, remix, and train others.

 <sub>† Because you need to understand what you are automating, well.</sub>
 <sub>‡ This means investing time into skills that scale with your